 All was fine until I joyfully came home one day and announced to my mom that I was Gina's girlfriend.
-I was too young to get the icy tone accompanying my mother's response of "what do you mean by that?"
-I said that since Gina thought she was a boy and I knew I was a girl, I was Gina's girlfriend.
-At age 9, friends are friends - period.
+I was too young to get the icy tone accompanying my mother's response of "What do you mean by that?"
+I said since Gina thought she was a boy and I knew I was a girl, I was Gina's girlfriend.
+At age 9, friends are friends.
+Period.
 We had fun together.

 By the time I was in high school, the dress code had changed and, for the first time, I could wear jeans to school.
 This can't have helped Mom's anxiety about my lack of femininity.
 At a time when it was stylish to wear old overalls and t-shirts, I was scolded for not wearing nice clothes, not curling my hair properly, and teased for being small breasted.

 In my mom's defense, in the 1970's homosexuality was still listed as a mental illness by the American Psychiatric Association.
 It was also a crime.
 Scary stuff.
 She needn't have worried.
 I am straight.
 It's just who I am.
 I could no more make myself lesbian than my lesbian friends could make themselves be straight.

 Perhaps it's no wonder I struggled with what it meant to be feminine.
 I know I wasn't alone, not by a long shot.
 Struggling with identity and figuring out how to fit in and still be a unique individual is the definition of high school.
 With the feminist movement of the 1960's and 70's breaking down barriers for women, we were all dazzled with the possibilities ahead of us.
 It was exciting and overwhelming for us, but must have been puzzling and threatening to some of our parents.